 The collection comes in six universally-flattering shades in warm pinks, peaches, and champagne golds, with a formula that acts as blendable and as smooth a texture as cream blush— and are just as fine and delicate as they feel.
 For all its “easy-to-use” perks, C2C’s texture is fine, yet delicate, which means dropping one can feel like dropping a caseless iPhone.
 Use with care when operating this machinery.

-That is a quality, however, I am luckily willing to overlook.
-Sometimes, luxury has its quirks, and Tilbury proves that formula really is queen.
+That is a quality, however, I am willing to overlook in this case.
+Sometimes, luxury has its quirks, and Tilbury proves the old adage, that formula really is Queen.
 The only truly bad thing to say about Cheek to Chic?
 There are only six in the range.
 More please, Char.
 We need another Tilbury blusher like we need more passionate women bosses (lots more).
 Charlotte Tilbury's Cheek to Chic Blusher is like the bend-and-snap: once you swish-and-pop, you never go back.

 A Stroke of Genius:

 Below is her video tutorial featuring my favorite blush of hers, "Love is the Drug": it's a peachy-pink gold "swish" and a peony lilac-pink "pop" blush, one which I find particularly brightens olive skins and fair skintones.

 "Swish": the outside halo is a guide color.
 Twirl the side-most, top bristles of your blush brush over this.
 Don't mix.
 Dust the excess blush on the top of your other hand.